Annual Meeting & Awards Program Recap

-Dangers of and How to Combat Metal Scrapping, Tires, Meth Labs and Illegal Dumps will be Covered at Environmental Law Enforcement Training Workshop in Elyria
+Dangers of and How to Combat Metal Scrapping, Tires, Meth Labs and Illegal Dumps will be Covered at Environmental Law Enforcement Training Workshop in Lewis Center

 Local and state environmental crimes experts will share their knowledge

-at FREE training workshop in Steubenville on May 2.
+at FREE training workshop in Lewis Center on September 19.

 If you can’t report or announce this workshop, please consider sharing via your social media networks.